edgarpf/aws-csoaa/README.md

 - As per the AWS documentation, by default, the EBS Snapshots limit is 10000.

 - PIOPS does not support a size higher than 16384GiB.

+- A placement group is a logical grouping of instances within a single Availability Zone.
+Placement groups are recommended for applications that benefit from low network latency, high network throughput, or both.
+To provide the lowest latency, and the highest packet-per-second network performance for your placement group, choose an instance type that supports enhanced networking.

 - if you get the 'InsufficientInstanceCapacity' error that means AWS does not have sufficient capacity in that availability zone